inab/sourceforge-importer/README.md

 # SourceForge recipes importer

-This program extracts metadata from SourceForge recipes and store it either in a JSON file or pushed to a MongoDB database.
+This program extracts Bioinformatics software metadata from SourceForge and store it either in a JSON file or pushed to a MongoDB database.

 ## Set-up and Usage